AM I REQUIRED TO GET A COVID TEST / VACCINATION?

 WHO WILL I BE SHARING A ROOM WITH?

 When possible rooms are allocated by gender, however this is not always possible so we appreciate your flexibility and understanding.
-There is usually four people/room.
+There are usually four people/room.

 WHY CAN'T I ORGANIZE MY OWN TRANSPORT TO BIMINI?